openstack/charm-deployment-guide/deploy-guide/source/install-openstack.rst

 .. code-block:: none

-   juju add-relation rabbitmq-server:amqp neutron-api:amqp
+   juju integrate rabbitmq-server:amqp neutron-api:amqp
-   juju add-relation rabbitmq-server:amqp nova-compute:amqp
+   juju integrate rabbitmq-server:amqp nova-compute:amqp

 At this time the Unit section output to command :command:`juju status` should look similar to this: